I drafted this post in December, 2022 and published it in May, 2026. BC Health has since changed policy on cancer treatment coverage.

 Update May, 4th 2026:

-I saw this drafted post this morning, after watching this YouTube video last night.
+I saw the above drafted post this morning, after watching this YouTube video last night.
 It’s been over three years since Lyle passed, and I am still impacted everyday by our time together.
 Lyle’s life was fraught with traumas of injustice and silencing.
-When he was alive, the MooseHide campaign had started, and I begged him to go to the marches with me.
-He believed he could not attend the marches due to his personal history with the justice system, a story too complicated to tell in blog posts.
-I’ve been invited to drum and sing with Gordie Bear, who will lead the march this year.
-I feel honoured and privileged to carry Lyle’s drum, to learn the songs with Gordie, and in that way do what Lyle wanted to do, but believed he could not.
+When he was alive, the MooseHide Campaign had started, and I begged him to go to the marches with me.
+He believed he could not attend due to his personal history with the justice system, a story too complicated to tell in blog posts.
+I’ve been invited to drum and sing with Gordy Bear, who will lead the march this year.
+I feel honoured and privileged to carry Lyle’s drum, to learn the songs with Gordy, and in that way do what Lyle wanted to do, but believed he could not.

 Leave a comment